logankilpatrick/wgschool/content/bash/bash-01-intro.md

 is a shell around the operating system kernel, surrounded itself by utilities and applications.
 Shell commands are often very cryptic, and this is by design to avoid too much typing.

-Why use the Unix shell because it is very powerful, great for automation and creating reproducible workflows, and is necessary to work on larger Unix systems.
-Bash is one of many Unix shell implementations out there.
-It is a default on Compute Canada systems, but you can easily switch to a different shell such as tcsh, zsh, etc. -- the main difference will be a slight change in the command syntax.
+We use the Unix shell because it is very powerful, great for automation and for creating reproducible workflows, and is necessary to work on larger Unix systems. *Bash* is one of many Unix shell implementations out there.
+It is a default on Compute Canada systems, but you can easily switch to a different shell such as *tcsh*, *zsh*, etc. The main difference between these is a slight change in the command syntax.

 For the hands-on work, we have set up a small training cluster *cassiopeia.c3.ca* that features the same software setup as our real production clusters.
 In the ["Introduction to HPC"](../../hpc-menu) course you will